Jae Rhim Lee My mushroom burial suit

 Venice is sinking.
 To save it, Rachel Armstrong says we need to outgrow architecture made of inert materials and, well, make architecture that grows itself.
 She proposes a not-quite-alive material that does its own repairs and sequesters carbon, too.

-It's never easy to get across the magnitude of complex tragedies -- so when Brenda Brathwite's daughter came home from school asking about slavery, she did what she does for a living -- she designed a game.
-At TEDxPhoenix she describes the surprising effectiveness of this game, and others, in helping the player really understand the story.
-(Filmed at TEDxPhoenix.)
+It's never easy to get across the magnitude of complex tragedies — so when Brenda Romero's daughter came home from school asking about slavery, she did what she does for a living — she designed a game.
+She describes the surprising effectiveness of this game, and others, in helping the player really understand the story.

-Aaron Huey's effort to photograph poverty in America led him to the Pine Ridge Indian Reservation, where the struggle of the native Lakota people -- appalling, and largely ignored -- compelled him to refocus.
-Five years of work later, his haunting photos intertwine with a shocking history lesson in this bold, courageous talk.
-(Filmed at TEDxDU.)
+Aaron Huey's effort to photograph poverty in America led him to the Pine Ridge Indian Reservation, where the struggle of the native Lakota people — appalling, and largely ignored — compelled him to refocus.
+Five years of work later, his haunting photos intertwine with a shocking history lesson.

 In a moving and madly viral video last year, composer Eric Whitacre led a virtual choir of singers from around the world.
 He talks through the creative challenges of making music powered by YouTube, and unveils the first 2 minutes of his new work, "Sleep," with a video choir of 2,052.
 The full piece premiered a few weeks later (yes, on YouTube!).